 The past several decades have produced countless articles on the topic of “behavioral finance.”
 But what exactly is behavioral finance?
 This field examines how people make decisions with their money.
 It identifies things like patterns of incorrect thinking and predictable mistakes.

-Most authors writing about behavioral finance focus on you, the retail investor.
+Most authors writing about behavioral finance focus on you – the retail investor.
 But have you ever wondered how the very same biases that plague the average person could affect your financial advisor?
-Could financial advisor biases affect your investment?
+Could financial advisor biases affect your investments?

 Behavioral finance biases can affect your portfolio in many ways, from advisors avoiding or underestimating risk to making decisions based on a “hunch.”
 Below are six types of biases that may affect your advisor’s choices—and your portfolio.

 Overconfidence bias shows up in the fact that most people consider themselves “above-average drivers.”
 Unless you live in Lake Wobegon, this cannot be true.

 An advisor with an overconfidence bias could fail to adequately consider risk or might push you toward making a hasty commitment.
 They may refuse to consider your objections seriously.
 You will want to slow the pace of this kind of advisor to understand exactly how the recommendation traces back to your needs.

 This type of bias means doing the same thing as others simply because they are doing it.
 After all, it’s more reassuring to be part of a group.

 Ask where your advisor gets information to support investment recommendations.
 Is it from the news or the popular financial press?
 If so, there is a risk that the recommendations you receive are just an attempt to keep up with what’s in style right now.
 Instead, a really good advisor will carefully weigh the pros and cons while also considering your needs.
 This way you stick to a strategy even if the market temporarily moves out of sync.